iPhone 8: Should you upgrade?

-On September 22, you'll be able to buy the new iPhone 8 or iPhone 8 Plus in stores.
+On Sept.
+22, you'll be able to buy the new iPhone 8 and iPhone 8 Plus in stores.
 (You can already preorder them today.)
 That means you've got a choice to make.
 Do you buy, or do you wait?

 We know it's tough to keep track of every single new iPhone feature, so we created this guide.
 No matter which iPhone you own, we'll tell you what you get -- and what you'll lose -- if you opt for a new phone.